Falemauga Caves: Location

-The Falemauga Caves are located in an inland area called Falemauga, about 6 miles south west from Apia, Samoa's capital.
-Entrance to the main system of tunnels is about five and a half miles south (inland) of the coastal village of Malie.
+The Falemauga Caves are located in an inland area called Falemauga, about 6 mi south west from Apia, Samoa's capital.
+Entrance to the main system of tunnels is about 5+1⁄2 mi south (inland) of the coastal village of Malie.

 History

 When Freeman studied the caves in 1941, they were all located on a plantation owned by a 'Mr. S. V. Mackenzie of Apia.'
-During his field work, Freeman stayed in Mackenzie's house in Falemauga, located about 900 feet from the caves.
+During his field work, Freeman stayed in Mackenzie's house in Falemauga, located about 900 ft from the caves.
 Prior to Mackenzie, the land had formerly been owned by a German, Herr Paul Ludwig Schroeder, whose son Mr. H. H. Schroeder, discovered the caves in 1914.
 The caves were visited in August 1914 by members of the New Zealand Expeditionary Force, which was occupying the country at the time.
 In 1920, they were visited by Dr. J. Allan Thomson, Director of the Dominion Museum in New Zealand.
 Other scholars who visited the caves include Jack Golson, who explored the caves in 1957 as well as eminent archaeologist Janet Davidson.